crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking/professional-ethics-of-ethical-hackers.md

 #### Professionalism as grounded in university training

-Three Canadian university professors of computer science disciplines interviewed for a PhD thesis said professionalism, as in professional ethics or a professional code of conduct, guides the behavior of professional engineers and computer scientists (PPT11, PPT3, PPT10).&#x20;
+Three Canadian university professors of computer science disciplines interviewed for a PhD thesis said professionalism, as in professional ethics or a professional code of conduct, guides the behavior of professional engineers and computer scientists (PPT11, PPT3, PPT10).

 As a professional engineer, said a Canadian university professor of computer science and software engineering (PPT3), he is “bound by a number of codes of practice, of ethics.”
 “As a professional engineer, I’m bound by the PEO code of ethics … I’m also bound by the software engineering code of ethics, the ACM code of ethics, the IEEE code of ethics, because I’m members of multiple societies that have codes.”
 He says he teaches “five different codes of ethics.
 They are all broadly the same, but I teach about them to students.”
 PPT3 added:

 That is in the course calendar descriptions and it’s also in our accreditation.
-We are accredited by CIPS, the Canadian Information Processing Society, and by the Canadian Engineering Accreditation Board, and both of those require us to teach students about ethics.&#x20;
+We are accredited by CIPS, the Canadian Information Processing Society, and by the Canadian Engineering Accreditation Board, and both of those require us to teach students about ethics.

 Accreditation bodies like the Canadian Engineering Accreditation Board (CEAB) and Canadian Information Processing Society (CIPS) require ethics education as part of degree programs.
 This means students learn not only technical penetration testing skills but also how to apply ethical decision-making in real-world scenarios.
 For example, coursework may include case studies on responsible disclosure dilemmas or discussions on legal consequences of unauthorized testing, reinforcing that ethical hacking is not just about technical skill but professional responsibility.